Please note: a valid prescription is required for all prescription medication.

 Secure Encrypted Payments

-What Cuvposa® Is and How It Works
+What Cuvposa Is and How It Works

 Dosage and Usage

-Benefits and Savings
+Benefits

 Side Effects and Safety

-- Dry mouth or thickened saliva
+- Dry mouth or thickened secretions

-- Constipation or decreased bowel movements
+- Constipation or stomach upset

 - Blurred vision or dilated pupils

-- Urinary retention or difficulty urinating
+- Urinary retention

 Compare With Alternatives